The Essential Eloqua Marketing Campaign Checklist

 To verify your campaign tracking is correctly configured, send out messages to an internal company email list.
 We recommend sending it to at least two different email accounts.

-Step 9: Start With a Small Marketing Test
+Step 9: Start with a Small Marketing Test

 Some marketing campaigns – such as running an annual event – do not lend themselves to smaller tests.
 For online marketing campaigns, we recommend you use the 10% rule.
 If you plan to engage 1,000 prospects, first send a test campaign to 100 contacts.
 In this test campaign, verify all the technology works properly and gauge market response to a degree.
 You might even want to start with a smaller campaign experiment.